RACV Logo

 4. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport).
 Fees may apply for adding or amending details within 60 days of departure, and in some cases you will be required to cover the cost of issuing new tickets.

-5. All flights from Bhutan are operated by a Bhutanese national carrier which fly direct to several cities within Asia/Middle East.
-It is not uncommon for these airlines to make last minute changes to their flight timetables.
-Therefore, it is recommended that you allow 24 hours of transit time after your flight out of Bhutan ahead of your onwards connection.
+5. All flights to and from Bhutan are operated by a Bhutanese national carrier which fly direct to several cities within Asia/Middle East.
+It is not uncommon for these airlines to make last minute changes to their flight timetables or be subject to delays.
+Therefore, it is recommended that you allow plenty of transit time both before your connecting flight to Bhutan, and after your flight from Bhutan ahead of your onward flight connection.

 6. This trip includes domestic and international flights as indicated on the trip map.
 The luggage allowance for domestic flights is 20kg for check in luggage and 5kg for carry on.
 The international flight between Nepal and Bhutan has a luggage allowance of 20kg for check in luggage and 5kg for carry on.
 While in Nepal, you can store excess luggage at the Kathmandu hotel.